Columbus, Ohio: Ancient and early history

-18th century: Ohio Country
+18th century

-The area including modern-day Columbus once comprised the Ohio Country, under the nominal control of the French colonial empire through the Viceroyalty of New France from 1663 until 1763.
+The area including present-day Columbus once comprised the Ohio Country, under the nominal control of the French colonial empire through the Viceroyalty of New France from 1663 until 1763.

 In the 18th century, European traders flocked to the area, attracted by the fur trade.
 The area was often caught between warring factions, including American Indian and European interests.
 In the 1740s, Pennsylvania traders overran the territory until the French forcibly evicted them.
-Fighting for control of the territory in the French and Indian War (1754-1763) became part of the international Seven Years' War (1756-1763).
+Fighting for control of the territory in the French and Indian War (1754–1763) became part of the international Seven Years' War (1756–1763).
 During this period, the region routinely suffered turmoil, massacres and battles.
 The 1763 Treaty of Paris ceded the Ohio Country to the British Empire.

-Until just before the American Revolution, Central Ohio had continuously been the home of numerous indigenous villages.
+Up until the American Revolution, Central Ohio had continuously been the home of numerous indigenous villages.
 A Mingo village was located at the forks of the Scioto and Olentangy rivers, with Shawnee villages to the south and Wyandot and Delaware villages to the north.
 Colonial militiamen burned down the Mingo village in 1774 during a raid.

 Virginia Military District

 After the American Revolution, the Virginia Military District became part of the Ohio Country as a territory of Virginia.
 Colonists from the East Coast moved in, but rather than finding an empty frontier, they encountered people of the Miami, Delaware, Wyandot, Shawnee and Mingo nations, as well as European traders.
 The tribes resisted expansion by the fledgling United States, leading to years of bitter conflict.
 The decisive Battle of Fallen Timbers resulted in the Treaty of Greenville in 1795, which finally opened the way for new settlements.
 By 1797, a young surveyor from Virginia named Lucas Sullivant had founded a permanent settlement on the west bank of the forks of the Scioto and Olentangy rivers.
-An admirer of Benjamin Franklin, Sullivant chose to name his frontier village "Franklinton."
+An admirer of Benjamin Franklin, Sullivant chose to name his frontier village "Franklinton".
 The location was desirable for its proximity to the navigable rivers – but Sullivant was initially foiled when, in 1798, a large flood wiped out the new settlement.
 He persevered, and the village was rebuilt, though somewhat more inland.

-After the Revolution, land comprising parts of Franklin and adjacent counties was set aside by the United States Congress for settlement by Canadians and Nova Scotians who were sympathetic to the colonial cause and had their land and possessions seized by the British government.
+After the Revolution, land comprising parts of Franklin and adjacent counties was set aside by Congress for settlement by Canadians and Nova Scotians who were sympathetic to the colonial cause and had their land and possessions seized by the British government.
 The Refugee Tract, consisting of 103000 acre, was 42 mile long and 3-4.5 mile wide, and was claimed by 67 eligible men.
 The Ohio Statehouse sits on land once contained in the Refugee Tract.